 The long-term benefit of working from home is that you save those hours spent commuting during your local rush hour and you can turn the time into hobbies, rest or remote productivity.

-With the money saved by eliminating the commute, you’ve got more financial freedom that can be put essentially anywhere, or put toward making your home office a motivating place to be.
+With the money saved by eliminating the commute, you’ve got more financial freedom that can be put essentially anywhere, or put toward making your home office or shared home office a motivating place to be.

 Making a sleep schedule that works for you